GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/01.201-210/03.The-Word-Can-Make-Me-Whole/docs.md

 ---
+title: |
-title: 203.
-The Word Can Make Me Whole
+    203. The Word Can Make Me Whole - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 203.
+The Word Can Make Me Whole.
+The Word, whose word can make me whole,  Has heard my spirit's cry,  And in the palace of the soul,  He dwells! my Lord and I!
+    keywords:  |
-    keywords: Church Hymnal, The Word Can Make Me Whole, The Word, whose word can make me whole,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Word Can Make Me Whole, The Word, whose word can make me whole.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 203. THE WORD CAN MAKE ME WHOLE
+####  Church Hymnal 1941,

 ```txt

 1.
 The Word, whose word can make me whole,
 Has heard my spirit's cry,